 Michelle Savoy is a corporate director.
-In addition to serving as a director of the Company (Chair of the Corporate Governance Committee and member of the Committee and Pension Committee), she also currently serves as a director of Laurentian Bank of Canada (member of Audit and HR & Governance Committees) and Pizza Pizza Royalty Corp.
+In addition to serving as a director of the Company (Chair of the Corporate Governance Committee and member of the Committee and Pension Committee), she also currently serves as a director of Laurentian Bank of Canada (member of Risk Management Committee and Governance and Compliance Committee) and Pizza Pizza Royalty Corp.
 She is a former director of the Ontario Public Service Pension Board (member of the Audit and Investment Committees).
-Ms. Savoy is also Vice-Chair of the Investment Committee of the University Health Network (UHN) Foundation.
+Ms. Savoy is also Vice-Chair of the Investment Committee and is a Board member of the University Health Network (UHN) Foundation.
 Until 2011, she was President of Capital Guardian Canada, a subsidiary of The Capital Group of Companies, a private global investment management organization.
 During her 27 years in financial services, she held numerous senior global executive leadership roles in the investment management and capital markets industries with responsibilities in strategic planning, marketing, client relationship management, business development and digital transformation.
 Ms. Savoy holds a Bachelor of Business Administration from University of Ottawa and is a holder of the ICD.D designation.
 Ms. Savoy joined the Committee in January 2021.